-A key performance indicator is on-time performance.
+A key performance indicator is on-time performance (OTP).
 On-time performance and reliability are important metrics that relate directly to customer experiences and the ability to retain existing and attract new riders.
 Metrolink's targeted on-time performance is 95%.
 A train is considered on-time if it reaches its destination within five minutes of the scheduled arrival time.
 Various factors that impact on-time performance are freight delays, incidents and accidents on the tracks, and other operational and mechanical problems.
-Figure 16 below shows that on-time performance has improved in FY 2019/20, particularly for the Riverside and IEOC Lines which reported on-time performance below 85% and 90%, respectively, in the last couple of years.
+Figure 16 below shows that on-time performance declined in FY 2021/2022 for all three lines hovering around 90%.